sin-ying-lin/sin-ying-lin.github.io/_pages/about.md

 Visualization not only helps you deliver a story but also helps you understand your data. <br>
 <br>
 Although research data is usually shinier and cleaner, I enjoy the process of digging out gems from messy, naturalistic, longitudinal clinical data. <br>
-I love talking to people from different disciplines so long as we all want a more reliable and transparent healthcare system. <br>
+I love talking to people from different disciplines so long as we all want a more reliable and transparent healthcare system, or we are all nerdy method lover. <br>
 <br>